 - The National Sexual Assault Hotline: 1-800-656-4673.

-Lastly, if the accused is an employee of Daemen College, students can report the Sexual Offense to Daemen College’s Office of Employee Engagement, or request that another employee assist in reporting to the Office of Employee Engagement.
-Daemen College encourages the victims of Sexual Offenses to report the incidents, in any of the manners described above.
-However, again, victims are not required to report the offense to, or to seek assistance from Daemen College, law enforcement, or campus authorities.
+Lastly, if the accused is an employee of Daemen University, students can report the Sexual Offense to Daemen University’s Office of Employee Engagement, or request that another employee assist in reporting the incident to the Office of Employee Engagement.
+Daemen University encourages the victims of Sexual Offenses to report the incidents in any of the manners described above.
+However, victims are not required to report the offense to, or to seek assistance from Daemen University, law enforcement, or campus authorities.
 Daemen will not pressure any student or employee to disclose a crime or violation, or to participate in the conduct or criminal justice processes.

 Reporting an incident does not: